New Manor Town

 New Manor Town is an affordable housing project in the town of Manor, India.
-The housing complex is in close proximity to the industrial towns of Palghar and Boisar.
+The housing complex is near the industrial towns of Palghar and Boisar.

 Location

 New Manor Town is located 78 km from Mumbai in the newly formed Palghar district, now considered a part of Mumbai's Extended Western Suburb.
 It is well connected via rail and road.
 Palghar is the nearest railway station on the Mumbai's Western Line (Mumbai Suburban Railway) while the Mumbai-Ahmedabad National Highway 8 (India) connects Manor to Mumbai.
 The Manor-Wada Road conveniently connects to Nashik and the interiors of Maharashtra.